-Nasdaq believes that having a lower maximum fee for ADRs under the proposed all-inclusive and standard annual fees is reasonable and not unfairly discriminatory because the U.S. listing is not typically an ADR's primary listing.
-In addition, because ADRs are foreign private issuers, which currently pay a maximum Listing of Additional Shares fee of \$7,500, it is appropriate to charge ADRs a lower all-inclusive annual fee than a domestic company, which could pay a Listing of Addition Shares fee of up to \$65,000.
+Nasdaq believes that having lower maximum fees for ADRs under the proposed all-inclusive and standard annual fees is an equitable allocation of reasonable fees and not unfairly discriminatory because the U.S. listing is not typically an ADR's primary listing.
+In addition, because ADRs are foreign private issuers, which currently pay a maximum listing of additional shares fee of \$7,500, it is appropriate to charge ADRs a lower all-inclusive annual fee than a domestic company, which could pay a listing of additional shares fee of up to \$65,000.
 Similarly, Nasdaq believes that it is appropriate to maintain a separate fee schedule for Closed-end Funds based on their unique characteristics.
 These companies are particularly sensitive to the expenses they incur, given that they compete for investment dollars based on return.
-In addition, these funds need to issue shares as a primary means to expand their businesses and raise additional money to invest.
-As such, Nasdaq already applies a different annual fee and maximum quarterly Listing of Additional Shares fee for these companies, and the proposed rule change maintains a separate, lower fee schedule for them, which is not unfairly discriminatory.
+In addition, they need to issue shares as a primary means to expand their businesses and raise additional money to invest.
+As such, Nasdaq already applies a different annual fee and maximum quarterly listing of additional shares fee for these companies, and the proposed rule change maintains a separate, lower fee schedule for them, which remains an equitable allocation of reasonable fees that is not unfairly discriminatory.
+Changes to the tier ranges for fees charged ADRs and Closed-end Funds were made based on a review of the number and size of companies in the existing tier ranges and their historic use of listing-related services, which is not an unreasonable nor an unfairly discriminatory method to set fees.